CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Variable_Types/IIngredient.md

 conditionedItem = item.onlyWithTag({display: {Name: "Tomato"}});

 //Item will only be accepted with the specified Tag.
 The item may have more/other tags than specified, those are ignored when checked.
 //Note: This may not work with all ingredients, but it will work for Items.
-Pro side to using this is that JEI will shot the tags in the recipe! conditionedItem = item.withTag({display: {Name: "Tomato"}});
+Pro side to using this is that JEI will show the tags in the recipe! conditionedItem = item.withTag({display: {Name: "Tomato"}});

 //Item will only be accepted if in a Stack of at least the specified amount.
 Mostly used in combination with the consume transformer.
-//Note that if you only add this, you will still require only one item per craft. conditionedItem = item.onlyStack(32);
+//Note that if you only add this, it will still consume only one item per craft. conditionedItem = item.onlyStack(32);
 ```